FG-Unofficial-Developers-Guild/FG-Aura-Effect/README.md

 Users might also want to use [GKEnialb](https://www.fantasygrounds.com/forums/member.php?70614-GKEnialb)'s [Token Height Indicator](https://www.fantasygrounds.com/forums/showthread.php?66566-5E-Token-Height-Indicator) which makes the auras height-aware.

+Mattekure's [Complete Offensive Package Aura Extension](https://forge.fantasygrounds.com/shop/items/620/view) also allows you to see the auras that this extension creates.
+It is a paid extension.

 ### AURA Effect
 ```AURA: 10 friend; Aura of Protection; SAVE: 5```